frkntplglu/myhttp/README.md

 ## Usage

-Follow the steps below to use the HTTP Request Tool:
+Follow the steps below to use the MyHttp:

 1. Clone the repository to your local machine: